ysngshn/ivon-optax/README.md

 This file only depends on [`jax`](https://jax.readthedocs.io/en/latest/installation.html) and [`optax`](https://optax.readthedocs.io/en/latest/index.html#installation).
 Visit their docs to see how they should be installed.

-We also provide an example which has additional dependencies, see below.
+We also provide an example that has additional dependencies, see below.

 ## Example: Training ResNet-18 on CIFAR-10

-The folder [resnet-cifar](./resnet-cifar) contains an example showing how the IVON optimizer can be used to tackle image classification tasks.
+The folder [resnet-cifar](./resnet-cifar) contains an example showing how the IVON optimizer can tackle image classification tasks.
 This code base is adapted from the [Bayesian-SAM repo](https://github.com/team-approx-bayes/bayesian-sam) with permission from the author.
 Check out its package dependencies [here](./resnet-cifar/requirements.txt).

 ### Run training